autumn-mck/site-web-gen-java/CSC1028/index.md

 For getting a free similarweb API key (5000 requests per month), [see here](https://support.similarweb.com/hc/en-us/articles/4414317910929-Website-DigitalRank-API#UUID-b25b8106-20c9-2d5a-e7b2-cdee63a4eaa6_section-idm4621956633339232800133052352)
 For getting a free stackshare API key (100 requests per month), [see here](https://www.stackshare.io/api)

-Once you've got the API keys you want, you can then create a `.env` file, using the provided `.env.template` file as a teplate.
+Once you've got the API keys you want, you can then create a `.env` file, using the provided `.env.template` file as a template.
 The result should look something like:
 ```
 SIMILARWEB_KEY=abc1234
 STACKSHARE_KEY=abcd